arnav-meduri/pantry-patrol/ready-set-app.md

 ## Inspiration

 As high school students, we have experienced the problem of food insecurity firsthand during the COVID-19 pandemic.
 Many of our schoolmates who depend on subsidized or free meals in the school cafeteria no longer have access to meals provided at schools with school closures.
 As we started to research food insecurity, we learned about the scope of the food waste issue at the national level.
 While many people are going hungry, we are also throwing away a lot of food that people in need could have consumed.
-Wasted food is a problem because it impacts the economy, our society, and the environment.
-Reducing food losses by only 15 percent would be enough food to feed more than 25 million Americans each year.
-Wasted food is a massive tax on the environment and contributes to greenhouse gases.
-The solution to this problem is reducing the amount of wasted food, depicted as source reduction at the top of the [EPA Food Recovery Hierarchy](https://www.epa.gov/sustainable-management-food/food-recovery-hierarchy)
+Wasted food is a problem because it impacts the economy, our society, and the environment. **Reducing food losses by only 15 percent would be enough food to feed more than 25 million Americans each year.** Wasted food is a massive tax on the environment and contributes to greenhouse gases.
+The solution to this problem is reducing the amount of wasted food, depicted as source reduction at the top of the [EPA Food Recovery Hierarchy](https://www.epa.gov/sustainable-management-food/food-recovery-hierarchy).

 ## What it does

-After having conversations with the Food Bank of Central and Eastern North Carolina and food pantries pantries in our area, we built PANTRY PATROL, an application that helps food pantries track, monitor, and identify sources of food waste.
+After having conversations with the Food Bank of Central and Eastern North Carolina and food pantries pantries in our area, we built PANTRY PATROL, an application that **helps food pantries track, monitor, and identify sources of food waste**.
 We wanted to ensure that we created an application that meets food pantries’ needs, is affordable, and is simple and easy to use.
-For a more in-depth description of our journey, please refer to "Our_Journey.pdf" attached in the zip folder submission.
+For a more in-depth description of our journey, please refer to **Our_Journey.pdf** attached in the zip folder submission.

 ## How we built it